jonaelghid3y/PLEJH/README.md

 Hello, this is a [link](https://www.markdownguide.org/basic-syntax/#lists-1).
 Hope it works.

+## Continuing list

+7. This
+4. Is
+2. A
+6. List

 ## Supercript and Subscript
 H<sub>2</sub>0 is the chemical formula for water.
 What is 2<sup>3</sup>?